The Real Cost Of Small Business Failure – Part One

 The magnitude of the problem has impacted my thinking for a very long time.
 And eventually, the need to find a way for entrepreneurs to win more and suffer less became essential.
 That mission is the core of this article as well as the basis of a program, a system, and a methodology designed to reduce small business failure.
 A link to that online program and methodology is provided below.

-Percentages are one way of expressing statistics.
-But the same statistics can take on greater meaning when we consider the actual numbers they represent.
+While percentages are one way of expressing statistics, those same statistics can take on greater meaning when we consider the actual numbers they represent.
 For example, if we state, and accurately so, that 5% of the total number of businesses in existence are start-ups, that percentage doesn’t sound particularly significant.
-But, to know that 5% equals 700,000 start-ups per year takes on a new meaning – and it’s a huge number by any standard.
-(Note: There are somewhere between 12 and 14 million total businesses in North America, ranging from General Motors to Pete’s Ice Cream truck and including every demographic of age, race, or economics.
+But, to recognize that same 5% as 700,000 unique entities, the number takes on a whole new meaning.
+Surprised by the total number of U.S. start-ups?
+It’s a huge mass by any standard.
+(Note: There are somewhere between 12 and 14 million total businesses in North America, ranging from General Motors to Pete’s Ice Cream truck and includes every demographic of age, race, and economic level.
 The percentages, the numbers, and the facts touch every entrepreneur and every free enterprise.
-No demographic escapes the reality of small business failure.)
+No demographic escapes the reality of small business start-ups and failures.)

-The goal here is to think, not about small business but about the people who dream up, start and own these enterprises.
-The goal is to find a way to help these brave individuals succeed more often that they do in our current framework of entrepreneurship.
-It’s about the REAL COST of human suffering that results from small business failure.
-(If you are a prospective entrepreneur looking for a different path to self-employment, see The Focus Program for Emerging Entrepreneurs.)
-Part Two follows.
+The goal here is to stop thinking about small businesses as inert objects and see the people behind and within them.
+The goal is to recognize the need find a way to help these brave individuals succeed more often than they do in our current framework of entrepreneurship.
+Of course there’s financial loss, but what about the real cost of time and human suffering?